sid5432/pyOTDR/README.md

 I recently reorganized the whole package to submit to PyPI (Python Package Index).
 You should now be able to install the whole thing with

-	pip install pyOTDR
+	pip install pyotdr

-This should create an executable called **pyOTDR** that is ready to use.
+This should create an executable called **pyotdr** that is ready to use.

 ### Docker